openphonbook/Phonbook/README.md

 2. Make sure the text is written in clear and correct academic English and is properly structured.
 3. Include inline citations and a list of references (APA style).
 4. If including figures from another published work make sure you have obtained permission to use it in this book.
+5. Phonological datasets: use only authentic (i.e., non-altered) data.
+Cite the earliest available source (i.e., prefer citing original research articles/books to citing textbooks that reuse the data).
-5. You may attach a short biographical paragraph to be added to the list of contributors.
+6. You may attach a short biographical paragraph to be added to the list of contributors.

 ### Planned chapters
 #### Part V: Prosodic phonology